-It is important to think of the obvious 'What Ifs?'
+It is important to think 'what if?..' to be mindful of obvious potential issues.
 Again, leaders are not required to consider all the many, minor details that could possibly change, but for example:

-- What if a venue is weather dependent and can't be used? - What if there is a sick child, how will the sick child be looked after and what's the effect on the rest of the group? - What if one of the members of staff falls sick?
+- What if there is a sick child, how will the sick child be looked after and what's the effect on the rest of the group? - What if one of the leaders falls sick?